50001 Ready Utility Network Series

-To register for the series, contact Sandy Glatt, Project Manager in DOE’s Advanced Manufacturing Office, at firstname.lastname@example.org.
+To register for the series, contact Ethan Rogers in DOE’s Advanced Manufacturing Office, at firstname.lastname@example.org.

-- May 15, 2019 (12:00 p.m.
-ET): May’s webinar will feature a demonstration of new portal capabilities in the 50001 Ready Navigator tool that utilities can use to manage cohorts of customers that are implementing energy management systems.
-Utilities can add their branding in the portal plus add content to better connect Navigator activities with their specific SEM or custom programs.
-DOE will also introduce the 50001 Ready Playbook, another resource that offers a repository to organize, save, and track completed forms and actions related to Navigator tasks.
-To register, contact Sandy Glatt, email@example.com.
+- May 15, 2019: DOE demonstrated new capabilities in the 50001 Ready Navigator tool for utilities and partners to manage cohorts of customers that are implementing energy management systems.
+Utilities can add their branding and add tailored content to better connect Navigator activities with their specific SEM or custom programs.
+DOE also introduced the 50001 Ready Playbook, another resource that offers a repository to organize, save, and track completed forms and actions related to Navigator tasks.

 - February 20, 2019: Training Opportunities to Support 50001 Ready Customer Implementation and Technical Assistance.
 This webinar provided an overview of 50001 EnMS Practitioner in Training and the 50001 CP EnMS credentials.
 View a summary on these credentials offered by the Institute of Energy Management Professionals (IEnMP), check out classroom and online training, or sign up for notifications of upcoming energy management courses through Georgia Tech Professional Education.
 Also, representatives in the utility/implementers community who have obtained the certification and used the training share their perspective.